Writing

 - Static Opulence: On Frederick Delius's worldliness, The London Review of Books

-- Time's Echo: Music as Witness to the Holocaust and History, The Financial Times
+- Time's Echo: Music as Witness to the Holocaust and History, Financial Times

 - Composer of the Month: Imogen Holst, BBC Music Magazine